 The only way to get better at listening is to practice.
 So the next time you’re in a conversation, make a conscious effort to stay focused and listen to what the other person is saying.
 Let go of distractions, focus on their words and body language, leverage healthy eye contact, and try to understand the message from their perspective.

 With practice, you’ll become a more intentional listener and reap the benefits of improved relationships and professional success.

 Final Thoughts on Intentional Listening

 Intentional listening is one of many interpersonal skills that can be learned and improved with practice.
-By following the five tips we’ve outlined in this article, you can start listening more effectively and build better relationships with the people around you.
+By following the five tips we’ve outlined in this article, you can start listening more effectively and building better relationships with the people around you.

 Here’s to your success!